A. Introduction to Translation

 - How do the words degenerate, unambiguous, commaless, nonoverlapping, and universal apply to the codons in a mRNA sequence?

-Directionality of Polypeptides
+Directionality of Polypeptide Chains

-The polypeptide chains that are synthesized during translation have directionality (polarity); however, since the language of proteins is different than the language of nucleic acids, the labels 5' and 3' do not apply to protein directionality.
+The polypeptide chains synthesized during translation have directionality (polarity); however, since the language of proteins is different than the language of nucleic acids, the labels 5' and 3' do not apply to the directionality of polypeptide chains.
 Instead, the amino acid encoded by the start codon (closer to the 5’ end of the mRNA) contains a free amino (NH3+) chemical group and thus is said to be the amino or N-terminus of the polypeptide chain.
-As the polypeptide is synthesized, a peptide bond is formed between the carboxyl group (COO-) of the growing amino acid chain and the amino group of the incoming amino acid (see figure 11.3).
+As the polypeptide chain is synthesized, a peptide bond is formed between the carboxyl group (COO-) of the growing amino acid chain and the amino group of the incoming amino acid (see figure 11.3).
 Peptide bond formation involves a condensation reaction that releases water as a product.
 The final amino acid added to a polypeptide contains a free carboxyl chemical group and is called the carboxyl terminal or C-terminal end of the polypeptide chain.
 The C-terminal end of the polypeptide corresponds to the codon immediately before the stop codon (closer to the 3’ end of the mRNA).

 - How do the N- and C-terminal ends of a protein compare to the 5' and 3' ends of an mRNA molecule?

-tRNAs are an Adaptor Molecule
+tRNAs are Adaptor Molecules in Translation

 Transfer RNA molecules (tRNAs) act as adaptor molecules in translation. tRNAs function to:

 There are many different types of tRNA molecules in a cell.
 Each type is encoded by a different gene in the genome and has a unique nucleotide sequence. tRNA molecules are named according to the amino acid they carry.
-For example, tRNAval carries the amino acid valine, while tRNAphe carries the amino acid phenylalanine.
+For example, tRNAval carries the amino acid valine, while tRNAphe carries the amino acid phenylalanine. tRNA molecules are example noncoding RNAs (ncRNAs).

 - What are the two functions of a tRNA molecule?